 - Open the Terminal App on macOS

-- From the Menu bar, open Shell options list and select New Remote Connection
+- From the Menu bar, open the Shell options list and select New Remote Connection.

-- Hit on the + in Server section to add the Cloud Server IP Address in the list and press OK command
+- Hit on the + in the Server section to add the Cloud Server IP Address to the list and press the OK command

-- A new window with a remote SSH connection will open asking to enter the password – just copy and paste the one time password received in your mailbox
+- A new window with a remote SSH connection will open asking to enter the password – copy and paste the one-time password received in your mailbox.

-- Since we are signing in for the first time using the One Time Password (OTP), the Server will request to set a new Unix Password for future
+- Since we are signing in for the first time using the One Time Password (OTP), the Server will request to set a new Unix Password for the future.

 - Enter the current UNIX Password (OTP)